GabrieleFerrero/project/librerie/java/LeapProcessing/README.md

 |` HandLP.getDataHand().getCoordZProcessing()`    | `void`    | `float[][]`   | Returns the z coordinates of Processing of the bones of the fingers of the hand (starting from the thumb to the little finger) |
 |` HandLP.getDataHand().thumbIndexDistance()`     | `void`    | `float`       | Return the distance between the tip of the thumb and the tip of the index finger of the right hand. |

+## Information

+If the hands are not detected by the Leap, the functions for obtaining the coordinates of the points in processing will all return negative values (except the Z axis).

 ## Libraries used

 - [Leap Motion](https://developer-archive.leapmotion.com/documentation/java/devguide/Leap_SDK_Overview.html)